praxiomlabs/mcpkit/docs/adr/0004-runtime-agnostic-design.md

 - **smol**: Minimal, composable, small binary size
 - **Custom**: Some projects use custom executors

-The official rmcp SDK is tightly coupled to Tokio:
+The official rmcp SDK is tightly coupled to Tokio (as of December 2025):

 ```rust
 // rmcp requires Tokio